 This body of work represents the last five years of my writing.
 My perspective is of someone who has now spent the major part of 24 years living outside the borders of his own country, Australia.

-This body of work represents the last four years of my writing.
-Like Seen and unseen: a century of stories from Asia and the Pacific, it delves into the past.
-So, it is not confined to the last four years.
+As in my first book, Seen and unseen: a century of stories from Asia and the Pacific, it delves into the past but it’s not a mere historical journey.

 As the title, Tales Beyond Borders, implies the stories are both beyond borders in the physical sense and also in an existential sense.

 Living in Singapore presents an opportunity for reflection from a new vantage point, a globalised space on the margin of the Asian continent.
 From here there is an excellent view of the south, to Nusantara, Melanesia and on to my own continent.
 Also being here has enabled easier access to the ‘Old World’ so the stories also drift into encounters with some of the foundational features of my own source culture.

 As well as historical work my stories traverse the contemporary world with tales drawn from settings including Greece, Turkey, Malaysia, Indo-China, Indonesia, Timor L’Este and Australia.

 ‘Beyond Borders’ spans a period from my childhood in the 1950s to the present.
 It is divided into Childhood and Beyond (five stories), Youthful Years (three stories), and Adult Years (sixteen stories) spanning the last five years of my life.

 Childhood and Beyond begins with, Iniquity Shall Abound, set in 2003 as a way of contrasting the simplicity of my own childhood with that of a group of Iraqi children in Australian immigration detention.

 Seventy Year On, and The Bay of Debris, from the 1950s and beyond, interpret the life of a child against the social and physical environment of the time.
 The Bay of Debris also moves forward in time including my own children’s experiences as we explore the gradual appearance of plastic in the environment.